 Requirements for the Minor in Philosophy

-The minor requires six courses, at least four of which must be at the 300-level or above.
+The minor requires six courses (18 credit hours), at least three (9 credit hours) of which must be at the 300-level or above.

 PHIL 201.
 World Philosophy.
 3 Hours.